-One of the ideas that we have discussed is of statistical unethicality, which basically recognizes the difficulty in finding out the state of mind of the individual wrong-doer.
-This concept is based for the most part on ideas developed in the area of employment discrimination, where the limitations of the decision-making process in a given situation by a single employer are clear.
-A certain hiring or a promotion procedure could not be seen as biased until one looks at the aggregate of many decisions occurring in one workplace over time.
-Work done by Porat and Posner on aggregation and the law, in the context of normative aggregations, builds the theoretical framework for learning on people behavior based on aggregated data.
-Taking this concept to the area of regulating the bounded ethicality of people might suggest that through aggregation it might be possible to better understand various ethical biases of people, which might not even be clear to the person making the decision.
-Such an approach is especially important for dealing with situations when people believe their behaviors are done solely by relevant and permissible consideration; but only aggregated data could allow for a closer look at people full set of motives.
+Statistical unethicality recognizes the difficulty in determining the state of mind of the individual wrongdoer.
+This concept is based primarily on ideas developed in the area of employment discrimination, in which one can only evaluate whether an employer’s hiring or promotion decisions reflect discriminatory practices by looking at them in the aggregate.
+Work done by Porat and Posner on aggregation and the law has laid the theoretical groundwork for learning about people’s behavior based on aggregated data.
+In regulating the bounded ethicality of people in making hiring and firing decisions, aggregation may enable a better understanding of their various ethical biases, which might not even be clear to those making such decisions.
+Such an approach is especially important for dealing with situations in which people believe their choices are solely determined by relevant and permissible considerations: only aggregated data of their decisions over time can allow for a closer look at their full set of motives.

-Masked applications:
+<H1>Ways to Reduce Implicit Discrimination

+Care for smaller decisions

+Efforts to reduce implicit discrimination need to consider the many legal contexts in which nondeliberate reasoning is likely to play a significant role in hiring and firing decisions.
+They also need to address discriminatory processes that operate on different levels of intentionality and awareness.
+The approach advocated in the book is an evidence-based combination of education, regulation, and differentiated enforcement.

+<H2>Masked Applications